rakhimov/scram/README.rst

 In order to build statically and link statically, change two variables in *CMakeList.txt*: **BUILD_SHARED_LIBS** and **USE_STATIC_LIBS**.
-The GTest is build statically always irrespective to the above variables.
+GoogleTest is always build statically irrespective to the above variables.

 Windows
 =======